-- (1) The Committee shall be composed of at least three persons who are directors of the Corporation (Members): - (a) all Members must be independent, (as determined by the Board in accordance with the meaning of "independence", as the context requires, given to it in the Canadian Securities Administrators' National Instrument 52-110 Audit Committees, as the same may be amended and/or replaced from time to time); and - (b) at least one of whom, including the chair of the Committee (Chair) is financially literate (ie, have the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the accounting issues that can reasonably be expected to be raised by the financial statements of the Corporation). - (2) In addition to the Members, the Committee shall also include at least one director of Toronto Hydro-Electric System Limited who is not also a director of the Corporation (THESL Members).
+- (1) The board of directors (Board) of Toronto Hydro Corporation (Corporation) has established the Audit Committee (Committee) to assist the Board and the boards of directors of the Corporation's subsidiary entities in fulfilling their respective corporate governance and oversight responsibilities with respect to financial reporting, internal financial control structure, financial risk management systems, internal audit and external audit functions. - (2) The composition, responsibilities and authority of the Committee are set out in this Charter. - (3) This Charter and the by-laws of the Corporation and such other procedures, not inconsistent therewith, as the Committee may adopt from time to time shall govern the meetings and procedures of the Committee. - 2.
+Composition - (1) The Committee shall be composed of at least three persons who are directors of the Corporation (Members): - (a) all Members must be independent, (as determined by the Board in accordance with the meaning of "independence", as the context requires, given to it in the Canadian Securities Administrators' National Instrument 52-110 Audit Committees, as the same may be amended and/or replaced from time to time); and - (b) at least one of whom, including the chair of the Committee (Chair) is financially literate (i.e., have the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the accounting issues that can reasonably be expected to be raised by the financial statements of the Corporation). - (2) In addition to the Members, the Committee shall also include at least one director of Toronto Hydro-Electric System Limited who is not also a director of the Corporation (THESL Members).
 The THESL Members shall be invited to all the meetings of the Committee, shall be entitled to receive all Committee materials and to participate in all Committee discussions and deliberations, but shall have no voting rights. - (3) Members and THESL Members shall be appointed by the Board on the recommendation of the Chair of the Board and the Chair of the THESL Board, respectively, and shall serve until they resign, cease to be a director of the respective board, as applicable, or are removed or replaced by the Board. - (4) The Board shall designate one of the Members as Chair.
 The Committee shall periodically review the position description of the Chair and make recommendations to the Board. - (5) The Executive Vice-President and Chief Financial Officer (Designated Representative) shall be appointed from time to time to act as the principal interface between the Committee and other senior management of the Corporation and its subsidiary entities. - (6) The Secretary of the Corporation shall be secretary of the Committee (Secretary). - (7) The Chair of the Corporation's Board of Directors shall be an ex-officio Member of the Committee with all of the responsibilities and privileges thereof, but shall only count towards meeting quorum if he or she is present at the meeting.